Fall 2015 Important Deadlines

-Tuition Payment: Students who have not been awarded may request an extension of their tuition payment due date if the Financial Aid Office has received a valid, eligible FAFSA and all required supporting documentation/information by 12/01/2014 for the Spring 2015 semester.
-Extensions on tuition payment are generally not needed if the student has been awarded for the term.
+Tuition Payment: Students who have not been awarded may request an extension of their tuition payment due date if the Financial Aid Office has received a valid, eligible FAFSA and all required supporting documentation/information by 07/01/2015 for the Fall 2015 semester.
+Extensions on tuition payment are not needed if the student has been awarded sufficient aid for the term.
 To check if aid has been awarded, please refer to Student Services Center at my.maricopa.edu.
 Click View Financial Aid link followed by Aid Year to view awards per term.
-Per MCCCD policy, students who do not have a complete Financial Aid file (i.e., valid FAFSA, eligible program of study, HS Diploma/GED, and all other required documentation) by the date above may be required to pay their tuition/fees or sign up for the Student Tuition Payment Plan before their payment due date. http://www.estrellamountain.edu/ecashier/
+Per EMCC policy, students who do not have a complete Financial Aid file (i.e., valid FAFSA, eligible program of study, HS Diploma/GED, and all other required documentation) by the date above may be required to pay their tuition/fees or sign up for the Student Tuition Payment Plan before their payment due date. http://www.estrellamountain.edu/ecashier/

-Book Advances The Book Advance program provides cash advances of Financial Aid Awards to eligible Financial Aid recipients.
-Eligible students are able to purchase books and supplies with their advances at the on-campus bookstore, at other bookstores, or online.
+Book Advances: The Book Advance program provides advances of Financial Aid Awards to eligible Financial Aid recipients.
+Eligible students are able to purchase books and supplies with their advances at the on-campus bookstore, at neighborhood bookstores, or online.
+Note: Book Advance amounts are based on currently awarded aid which may change after census date.
 See http://my.maricopa.edu/book-advances/ for more information.

-Note: Classes that do not span the entire length of the semester (16 weeks) could affect your financial aid eligibility (i.e., amounts, disbursement dates, eligibility, etc.)
+Note that classes that do not span the entire length of the semester (approximately 16 weeks) could affect your financial aid eligibility (i.e., amounts, disbursement dates, eligibility, etc.

 Southwest Skill Center Financial Aid Disbursement & Book Advance Information